axemonk/Excel-formula/README.md

 ## Issues

-Please send any bug reports or suggestions to \_alco via a direct message on Discord or open an issue on GitHub.
+Please send any bug reports or suggestions by opening an issue on Github or to \_alco via a direct message on Discord.
 You can find me on the official Sublime Text Discord server.

 ## Credits